mel-project/melodeon-guide/src/getting-started/hello-world.md

 ```

 The following output should be produced

 ```
-result: Covenant evaluates true
+result: Covenant evaluates to TRUE
 value: 1
 ```

-Essentially this is saying that the script evaluated to the value `1`, which is interpretted as `true` in MelVM.
-In fact any value besides 0 is true, and 0 itself is false.
+This indicates that the covenant evaluated to `1`, which is a **truthy** value in Melodeon.
+In fact, all values other than the sole **falsy** value `0` is "truthy".

+"Truthy" values behave like the `true` boolean.
+Among other things, this means that:

+- If a covenant is [locking a coin](), returning a truthy value allows the coin to be spent.
+- [If-then-else expressions]() evaluates to their first branch; e.g. `if 1 then 2 else 3` evaluates to `2`